Content metrics for content marketing and journalism

 Session duration

-To understand the difference between time on page and session duration, check out this article from Analytics Edge.
+Total duration of all sessions divided by number of sessions.
+To understand the difference between time on page and session duration, this article from Analytics Edge is a useful reference.

 Social following growth